twisted/twisted/docs/core/howto/logger.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Observers also have an incremental path for porting to the new module.
-:api:`twisted.python.logger.LegacyLogObserverWrapper <LegacyLogObserverWrapper>` is an :api:`twisted.python.logger.ILogObserver <ILogObserver>` that wraps a log observer written for the older module.
+:api:`twisted.logger.LegacyLogObserverWrapper <LegacyLogObserverWrapper>` is an :api:`twisted.logger.ILogObserver <ILogObserver>` that wraps a log observer written for the older module.
 This allows an old-style observer to be registered with a new-style logger or log publisher compatibly.